JoeyMckenzie/joeymckenzie.tech/src/content/blog/serverless-rust-with-shuttle.md

 ## Back to business

 Let's add the client request to GitHub.
 Since we'll be establishing a connection to GitHub's API servers, rather than spin up a new HTTP client per request, let's instantiate a single client at startup for our handlers to pull out of from state.
-There's lots of benefits to recycling HTTP client connections throughout an applications lifetime, but that's a bit beyond the scope of what we're doing today.
+There are lots of benefits to recycling HTTP client connections throughout an application's lifetime, but that's a bit beyond the scope of what we're doing today.

 Let's update our `HandlerState` to include a `Client` from the `reqwest` crate: